-The 2010 UC Hastings Law graduate is the co-founder and executive director of TecnoLatinx XR Labs in Los Angeles.
+The 2010 UC Law SF graduate is the co-founder and executive director of TecnoLatinx XR Labs in Los Angeles.

 The social enterprise that launched in 2017 works to educate members of underserved communities about how to use extended reality (XR) hardware through hands-on experiences in hopes of fostering economic empowerment in the U.S., Latin America and the Caribbean.